Hawkstones, South Pennines 2025

 Supervision

 Supervision makes time for reflection, growth, and renewal in your professional practice.
-Whether you're a counsellor, psychotherapist, group facilitator, or working in other sectors, it provides an opportunity to step back from the immediacy of your work and gain fresh perspectives.
+It will provide you with an opportunity to step back from the immediacy of your work and gain new perspectives.

 This work serves both your clients and your own healing journey.
-Longer term, a supervisory relationship that deepens over time becomes is an invaluable resource for identifying recurring patterns and receiving support as you work through them.
+Longer term, a supervisory relationship that develops over time becomes an invaluable resource for identifying recurring patterns and sharing your deepening insight.

 My Approach

-I bring an evolving awareness of diversity and systemic inequalities to my supervision practice.
-I'm committed to understanding how privilege and rank shape both our perspectives and how others perceive us.
+I bring a commitment to an awareness of diversity and systemic inequalities in my supervision practice.
+I continue to develop an understanding of how privilege and rank shape both our perspectives and how others perceive us.
 My aim is to offer a sensitive, respectful environment that honours the complexity of each person's individual experience.

 Who I Work With